 - They can make use of quality literature (living books).

 - You can incorporate all kinds activities, materials, and projects into a unit study.
 Cooking, art, dressing in costume, drama, music, games, craft projects, living books, lapbooking/notebooking, and field trips are a few that we have enjoyed.
 For all of you Charlotte Mason families out there, there are countless unit studies into which you can incorporate nature, artist, and composer study.

 - Unit studies are a wonderful way for families to make fun memories together!

-Written by Shannon, who enjoys unit study adventures with her three children.
-She blogs about their homeschooling journey at Song of My Heart.
+Originally Published July 2009, written by Shannon, who enjoys unit study adventures with her three children.